 Calais

-The closest area to the Eurotunnel terminal, Calais has everything you need for a Christmas shopping break.
+The closest area to the LeShuttle terminal, Calais has everything you need for a Christmas shopping break.
 The town centre and districts are filled with festive lights to get you in the Christmas spirit.

 For a truly authentic gift, the town has plenty of shops that stock delicious cheese (local, regional and further afield) and the incredibly intricate Calais lace.
 Rue Royal and Boulevard Lafayette are both great shopping streets that are filled with boutiques and trendy stores.